JamieBort/iPhysicist-CSSLayoutFlexbox/README.md

     - [ ] i. mobile
     - [ ] ii. tablet
     - [ ] iii. desktop
+  - [ ] c.
+The <aside> tag is too tall.
+It should be only as tall as the text needs it to be.
 - [ ] 2.
 Clean up directory - delete old files, etc.
 - [ ] 3.
 Push to master.
 - [ ] 4.
 Create gh-pages.